EdenWise/hjcrc/HJCSIC_part1.md

 ## Genesis 1

+*Primary, Male-Led, Taking/Reaping*

+"In the beginning, God created the *heavens* and the *earth*

-*Primary, Male-Led, Taking/Reaping* Heaven originally was an all-male institution.
+Heaven originally was an all-male institution.
 It lasted a long time and Genesis 1 covers it all---in one giant swath.
 To the Hebrews, men by *taking*, for themselves, create good; by defending create evil.
 A rewarded desperate-man took so much that the Hebrews refer to him as a "God", "In the beginning *God* created the **heavens** and the **earth**" (Gen 1:1 NIV).
 Much good and evil was created: heaven/earth, day/night, water/sky, land/sea, sun/moon, man/nature.
 This is a small example of backwritting[^backwrite] here (MENTION GOOD AND EVIL BELOW?).

 ## Genesis 2